ISISComputingGroup/ibex_developers_manual/The-IBEX-Script-Generator.md

 }

 ```
 Note: For each action in `Actions` in the JSON file, there is a table in the script generator.
-The `version` in the
+The `version` in the file is the version of the JSON format itself.

 The generated JSON also contains the actual content of the config file that was used when saving parameters.
 This is to make sure that the configuration that was used to generate JSON file is the same configuration that is being used to load the data from the JSON file.
 We want the JSON in a seperate file so that:
 * It's language independent